JustAn0therDev/Findin/README.md

 **Important: when you close the program's window, it'll save the state in a file called `state.bin`.
 So do not worry about losing what you searched for after exiting the program.**

-When we click search (or press Enter while in the Search box):
+When we click search (or press Enter while in any text box):

 ![A screenshot with the program loading the select path/directory](DocsImages/LoadingDirectory.jpg)

 The _Loading Directory_ label shown in the right below the "Search" button indicates that the program is loading the contents of the selected path to a hash table in memory.
 This hash table is updated when a file is renamed, changed, deleted or a new file is created.

+_This "directory loading" is only re-done when one of the following fields are changed: "Path", "File types" or "Ignore Directories"._

 **While the directory is loading, you cannot search for files.
 If you have an HDD, seeing the "_Loading Directory..._" label after setting a path will be a bit more common compared to using an SSD.**